 I have to be honest, we’re not such a museum loving family apart from dad, but the Nature Museum in Sion is different.
 With a lot of interactive stations and exhibitions of pretty much all the alpine animals there are in the Swiss forest to be seen, it makes this museum a hit even for our family.

 Good to know: Normally every 1st Sunday of the month the entry is free of charge.
 But check on their website to ensure this is the case.

 No19.
 Jump around at Fun4Kids in Valais

 If you are near Central Valais on a rainy day with young kids and need an inside activity to let some energy out then Fun4Kids would be a great place to start.
 It is not the biggest indoor jumping park but there is enough to do for our little ones.
 It is probably more a park for up to 8-year olds.
 A cantina serves some refreshments and best of it all it is super cheap with only Chf 10.- entry as of 2 years old.

 No20.
-Swimming in any of the Thermal Baths or Public Swimming Pools
+Swim in any of the Thermal Baths in Valais or Public Swimming Pools

 Location :: Saillon, Leukerbad, Brig or Sion